What Is the Difference Between Buckwheat and Kasha? A Complete Guide

 Processing and Preparation of Buckwheat vs. Kasha

-• Buckwheat: Raw, unroasted seeds of the buckwheat plant.
+• Buckwheat refers to the raw, unroasted seeds (groats) of the buckwheat plant.

-While buckwheat can be used in its natural state, kasha undergoes roasting, which alters its taste and cooking properties.
+While buckwheat can be used in its natural form, kasha undergoes a transformation during roasting, making it more aromatic and robust.

 Comparing Flavor Profiles and Textures of Buckwheat and Kasha